ChrstphrHll/npc_gen/students/Evylen Nese.md

 year: 1
 guild: Treskal
 partyID: 69
+tags:
+- Gnome
+- Rouge
+- Protection
+- 1st
+- Treskal
 ---
 # Evylen Nese
 ---
 ### Description
 - 1st year Gnome Rouge in Treskal
-- curly platinum hair that's parted to the right, Green eyes, and Dark Brown skin
+- curly platinum hair that's parted to the right, Hazel eyes, and Dark Brown skin
 - Is Effeminate and Dominating, and has Perseverance as their ideal

 ### Organizations